lunasara/Team3/README.md

 #### Task 3: Compute similarities to museum images for images in QS1

+We have tested for all different color spaces and similarity metrics which was proven to give the best result, and it has been bla bla

 #### Task 4: Evaluation QS1

+For the query set 1 we have obtained an MAP@K factor of

 #### Task 5: Remove back ground for QS2

+To remove the background for images in query set 2 we have decided to look at the average value of the pixels at different depths from the boundaries of the global image.
+Those are the values we have used to segmentate our image.

 #### Task 6: Evaluation QS2